bolivthom/National-Police-College-Recruitment-Website/README.md

 ## To Use

-To clone and run this repository you'll need [Git](https://git-scm.com) and [Python](https://www.python.org/downloads/) installed on your computer.
+To clone and run this repository you'll need [Git](https://git-scm.com) and [Python 3](https://www.python.org/downloads/) installed on your computer.
 From your command line:

 ```bash
 # Clone this repository